 This gathered information from councils around the country and TIA members on tourism-related infrastructure projects they might be contemplating.

 The list was a real mixed bag of projects big and small, some ready to go, others just ideas.
 But it served to demonstrate the scale of the need.
 We have provided the results of that work to the government, and we believe it supports the case for a substantial Tourism Infrastructure Fund to support local projects.

 Done well, this fund can address much of the concern for these local and mixed use infrastructure types.

 The other priority infrastructure types – visitor accommodation, telecommunications, airport facilities and road transport – each need further investigation and development of specific approaches to ensure the right investments are made and gaps are closed.
 TIA will work with the public and private sectors to identify the best way forward.

-Deloitte is the project supplier.
-This consultancy brings deep infrastructure expertise to the project from its New Zealand and Australian-based tourism specialists.
+Deloitte was the research project supplier.
+This consultancy brought deep infrastructure expertise to the project from its New Zealand and Australian-based tourism specialists.

-This project will articulate the key infrastructure requirements of the tourism industry and barriers that exist.
-It will not, however, provide all the answers on how these needs will be addressed.
-Other work, such as a new industry report released in December 2016 and commissioned by Air NZ, THL, Auckland Airport and Christchurch Airport, and policy work by the Ministry of Business, Innovation & Employment will shed more light in these important areas.
+This project articulates the key infrastructure requirements of the tourism industry and barriers that exist.
+It does not, however, provide all the answers on how these needs will be addressed.
+Other work, such as an industry report released in December 2016 and commissioned by Air NZ, THL, Auckland Airport and Christchurch Airport, and policy work by the Ministry of Business, Innovation & Employment will shed more light in these important areas.
 (See MBIE's tourism infrastructure report).